-The trust that is built among students within a class whether they have been together since pre-kindergarten or they have just welcomed a new member that year is palpable.
-The sense of community and camaraderie is overwhelming.
+Trust is palpable among middle school students of Episcopal Day, whether they have been together since pre-kindergarten or have just welcomed a new member this year.

-We invite you to visit and see for yourself what is most unique about Episcopal Day!
+We invite you to explore for yourself what is unique about our program.

 |Grades 5-6||Arrival||7:45 - 8:15 am||8:45 - 9:00 am|